Optimal Scheduling for Interference Mitigation by Range Information: Algorithms

 \subsection{Optimizing the node order by solving a TSP}

 The problem of selecting a good node order can be formulated as an asymmetric traveling salesman problem (TSP) \cite{Lawler-tour}, where the cost matrix is derived from the path delays.
 To be able to do this, we modify the problem so that the nodes transmit in a cyclic order where a second message from the first node is placed directly after the first message from the last node.
 Then we solve a TSP problem which minimizes the time between two transmissions from the same node.
+In \cite{Chen-CSMA,LMAC} authors discuss the broadcast schedule construction for a UWA network using the traveling salesman approach, here anchor-nodes cannot transmit before they have received the message from the previous node in the sequence to avoid collision of acoustic waves at sensor nodes.
+This will result in a symmetric TSP problem.
+In the context of a general all-to-all communication in WSN this constraint is not need and this will manifest the problem as an asymmetric TSP problem as shown later.
 Finally, we consider the $N$ different ways in which the cyclic order can be broken into a linear order, and select the alternative which minimizes the report cycle in the original problem.

 The objective of the traveling salesman problem is to find the cheapest tour which visits a number of cities exactly once.
 The input to the problem is a cost matrix, $\mbf{C}$, where its element $c_{ij}$ is the cost of going from city $i$ to city $j$ \cite{Lawler-tour}.
 In our problem, we let each city correspond to a node in the network.
 We define the cost matrix so that $c_{ij}$ is the minimum difference between the delays of node $j$ and node $i$, allowed by \eqref{eq:convex:constraint}, given that $j$ comes directly after $i$ in the node order.
 Given that we are looking at a cyclic order, node $1$ takes the role of node $N+1$ in \eqref{eq:convex:constraint}, and we do not need to take the constraints \eqref{eq:convex:nonnegative} into consideration.
 If node $j$ comes directly after node $i$ in the selected order, we have that